Alma Cogan: Childhood and early musical career

 Cogan was born on 19 May 1932 in Whitechapel, London.
 She was of Russian-Romanian Jewish descent.
 Her father's family, the Kogins, arrived in Britain from Russia, while her mother's family were refugees from Romania.
-Cogan's parents, Mark and Fay Cogan, had another daughter, the actress Sandra Caron, who went on to play "Mumsey" in The Crystal Maze, and one son, Ivor Cogan.
+Cogan's parents, Mark and Fay Cogan, had another daughter, the actress Sandra Caron, who went on to play Mumsey in The Crystal Maze, and one son, Ivor Cogan.
 Mark's work as a haberdasher entailed frequent moves.
 One of Cogan's early homes was over his shop in Worthing, Sussex.

 Although Jewish, she attended St Joseph's Convent School in Reading.
-Her father was a singer, but it was Cogan's mother who had showbusiness aspirations for both her daughters (she had named Cogan after silent screen star Alma Taylor).
-Cogan first performed in public at a charity show at the Palace Theatre in Reading, and at the age of eleven, competed in the "Sussex Queen of Song" contest held at a Brighton hotel, winning a prize of £5.
+Her father was a singer, but it was Cogan's mother who had showbusiness aspirations for both her daughters: she had named Cogan after silent-screen star Alma Taylor.
+Cogan first performed in public at a charity show at the Palace Theatre in Reading and at the age of eleven competed in the Sussex Queen of Song contest held at a Brighton hotel, winning a prize of £5.

 Aged 14, she was recommended by Vera Lynn for a variety show at the Grand Theatre in Brighton and in July 1947 she appeared there for a week with Max Miller.
-In November 1947, she appeared in the show "Dick Turpin's Ride to York" at the Grand, Brighton.
-At 16, she was told by bandleader, Ted Heath, "You've got a good voice, but you're far too young for this business.
+In November 1947 she appeared in the show Dick Turpin's Ride to York at the Grand, Brighton.
+At 16, she was told by bandleader Ted Heath, "You've got a good voice, but you're far too young for this business.
 Come back in five years' time."
 Heath would later say: "Letting her go was one of the biggest mistakes of my life."
-She also found work singing at tea dances, while also studying dress design at Worthing Art College, and was soon appearing as a chorus girl in the musical High Button Shoes at the London Hippodrome in November 1948 and in a revue called Sauce Tartare at the Cambridge Theatre in London in May 1949.
-She became resident singer at the Cumberland Hotel in London in 1949, where she was spotted by EMI producer Walter Ridley, who became her coach and signed her to HMV.
+She also found work singing at tea dances while also studying dress design at Worthing Art College.
+Cogan was soon appearing as a chorus girl in the musical High Button Shoes at the London Hippodrome in November 1948, and in a revue called Sauce Tartare at the Cambridge Theatre in London in May 1949.
+She became resident singer at the Cumberland Hotel in London in 1949, where she was spotted by EMI producer Walter Ridley, who became her coach and signed her to His Master's Voice.